adriamarzo/amv-modals/README.md

 # CI/CD [WIP]
 This project is configured using:
 - Semantic Release to automate the versioning of the package.
-- GitHub actions to perform the required steps (build, test and upload to repository) to publish the resulting package.
+- GitHub actions to perform the required steps (build and upload to repository) to publish the resulting package.
 - Npmjs as a repository where we can download all the versions of this library.